-The lower plots of FIGS. 4 and 5 show the amount of bit-rate used for the motion parameters vs. overall bit-rate. long-term memory MCP, the motion estimation followed by 65 As the long-term memory size increases, the amount of bit-rate for the motion parameters increases.
-But this increase is well compensated by the reduction in bit-rate for the residual coding.
+The plots of FIGS. 4B and 5B show the amount of bit-rate used for the motion parameters vs. overall bit-rate.
+As the long-term memory size increases, the amount of bit-rate for the motion parameters increases.
+But this increase is well compensated by the reduction in bit-rate for the residual 15 coding.
 The decrease of the motion bit-rate for TMN-2.0 coder measured on the Foreman sequence results from the fact that motion estimation is performed using the reconstructed frames (for TMN-2.0 as well as for the presently-discussed coder).
-As bit-rate decreases, these reconstructed frames get noisier and since the regularization by the rate-constraint is missing for the TMN-2.0, the estimates for the motion data get noisier, requiring a higher bit-rate.
+As bit-rate decreases, these reconstructed 20 frames get noisier and since the regularization by the rate-constraint is missing for the TMN-2.0, the estimates for the motion data get noisier, requiring a higher bit-rate.

-For further information concerning hardware and/or firmware structures that may be used to implement the compression/decompression and prediction functions described above, reference may be made to U.S. patent application Ser.
-No. 08/692,993 now U.S. Pat.
-No. 5,901.248, and to U.S. Pat.
-No. 5,594,813, both entitled "Programmable Architecture and Methods for Motion Estimation," incorporated herein by reference and assigned to the instant Assignee.
+For further information concerning hardware and/or firmware structures that may be used to implement the 25 compression/decompression and prediction functions described above, reference may be made to U.S. Pat.
+5,901, 248 and to 5,594,813, both entitled "Programmable Architecture and Methods for Motion Estimation," incorporated herein by reference and assigned to the instant Assignee.

 Accordingly, a video coding arrangement which uses motion-compensated long-term memory prediction to provide a significantly advanced video codec and thereby realize improved rate distortion performance.
-The various embodiments described above are provided by way of illustration only and should not be construed to limit the invention.
-Based on the above discussion and the references mentioned (each of which is incorporated herein by reference, those skilled in the art will readily recognize various modifications and changes which may be made to the present invention without strictly following the exemplary embodiments and applications illustrated and described herein.
+The various embodiments described above are provided by way of 35 illustration only and should not be construed to limit the invention.
+Based on the above discussion and the references mentioned (each of which is incorporated herein by reference, those skilled in the art will readily recognize various modifications and changes which may be made to 40 the present invention without strictly following the exemplary embodiments and applications illustrated and described herein.
 For example, the above blocks of FIGS. 1-3 can be implemented using various forms of digital signal processors and/or discrete programmable devices.
-Moreover, while the motion-compensated long-term memory prediction is largely a function of the rateconstrained encoding strategy, other variables and strategies can also play a part.
-Such modifications and changes do not depart from the true spirit and scope of the present invention which is set forth in the following claims.
+45 Moreover, while the motion-compensated long-term memory prediction is largely a function of the rateconstrained encoding strategy, other variables and strategies can also play a part.
+Such modifications and changes do not depart from the true spirit and scope of the present invention 50 which is set forth in the following claims.